krejciadam/hdxsmooth/README.md

     -t --times : a comma-separated list of time points to process.
 Default: process all time points

 ## Input
-The software accepts .csv files in the protienPilot format, i.e. with these columns:
+The software accepts .csv files containing exactly these columns in this order:

-    From To Time Protein1_deut Protein2_deut ...
+    From To Time Protein1_%deut Protein2_%deut ...
-all the protein deuteration columns will be included in the output.
+Multiple protein deuteration percentage columns can be present.
+Their names will be used to name the corresponding columns in the output.
+Other columns can have arbitrary names.

+## Output
+The output is a .csv file in the protienPilot format, i.e. with these columns: